siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-22-what-is-ids-how-it-protects-network-systems.md

 ---

 In an era where cyber threats have become increasingly sophisticated, organizations must implement effective security measures to safeguard their network systems.
 One such measure is an **Intrusion Detection System (IDS)**, a critical component of modern network security.
-This blog post will explore **what an IDS is**, its types, how it works, and how it can be used to protect network systems from unauthorized access and cyberattacks.
+This article will explore **what an IDS is**, its types, how it works, and how it can be used to protect network systems from unauthorized access and cyberattacks.
 What is an Intrusion Detection System (IDS)?